getodk/docs/style-guide.rst

 .. code-block:: rst

-  The colour of the button is grey
+  The colour of the button is grey.

 .. rubric:: Right